florian-rieder/if-ukraine-war/README.md

 ## Technical Details

 Built using Twine with the Harlowe 3.3.9 story format.
-The game uses various Twine/Harlowe features including:
-- Variables to track player choices and their consequences
-- Conditional text display
-- Multiple story paths
-- State tracking for inventory and character relationships

 ## Installation & Playing

-1. Open the .html file in a web browser
+1. Open the `story.html` file in a web browser
 2. Follow the text prompts and make choices by clicking on the links